GordonCW/comp4651-project/Merge_Files/README.md

 # Files Merging Program
-The program is written as a spack application program.
+The program is written as a Apache Spack application program.
 It is recommended to build the program using Maven.

 Issuing `spark-submit --class comp4651.project.spark.MergeFiles --master yarn --deploy-mode client
 <local file system path to the project jar file> --input "<input directory pattern>" --output "<output directory pattern>"`